Libre-TrainSim/Libre-TrainSim/docs/index.md

 ### October 2020

 Hello all!
 I hope you had a great summer!
 So the weather will get colder, and rainy, so I continued the development of Libre TrainSim.
-We have some news:

 At first we have now an official website.
 It doesn't look nice, but is functional enough.
 So everything now comes together to one site where you can find everything.
 The domain is: [libre-trainsim.de](https://www.libre-trainsim.de)